Long-term effect of inter-mode transitions in quantum Markovian process: Physical implementation

-Before we summarize the stabilization result of the coupled oscillator system in a non-equilibrium environment, we discuss a possible implementation by two nano-mechanical oscillators (NAMR) connected via a superconducting transmission line (TLR) to test the theoretical results here, as shown in Fig.\,3.
+In this section, we discuss a possible implementation scheme, which is composed of two nano-mechanical oscillators (NAMR) connected via a superconducting transmission line (TLR), in order to test the theoretical results we have got here, as shown in Fig.\,3.

 The electromagnetic field inside the TLR may be treated as several boson modes whose frequencies are discretely distributed \cite{blais_cavity_2004,wallraff_strong_2004}.
 Only one of the TLR modes, which is nearly resonant to the NAMRs, can couple with the NAMRs effectively.
 For example, the voltage distribution of the lowest even mode along the TLR is,